The Hobart

 Jiri Lev is a Czech-Australian architect and urbanist living in Launceston.
 Earlier this year he unveiled an affordable and easy-to-make house design titled Tasmanian Homestead.

-by The Hobart Magazine16 April
+by The Hobart Magazine12 June

 Art, Ancestors, and the Aeolian Islands